Behavioral finance: Keeping emotions separate from investing

 What is behavioral finance?

 Behavioral finance is the study of how different psychological factors influence the decision-making process of investors.
-Its origins go back more than 150 years with the publication in 1841 of the book Extraordinary Popular Delusions and the Madness of Crowds, which described the way investors acted during various financial bubbles and panics.
+It's been said that the origins go back more than 150 years with concepts of market psychology from the publication in 1841 of the book Extraordinary Popular Delusions and the Madness of Crowds, which described the way investors acted during various financial bubbles and panics.

 But the modern version of behavioral finance was developed in 1979 when Nobel prize-winning psychologists Amos Tversky and Daniel Kahneman came up with prospect theory.
 This theory is based on the assumption that investors value gains and losses differently and that the emotional impact from a loss is much more severe than from an equivalent gain.
 This is also known as loss aversion.